Junifil744/Mortal-Kombat/README.md

+# DISCLAIMER
+Before you judge this project for sucking ass.<br>
+It does suck ass.<br>
+This was my first ever large scale C# project.
+Everyone's first code looks like ass.<br>
+Don't take this if you want proof of experience.<br>

 # Mortal Kombat
 Project based off what was meant to be a very simple homework about teaching randomness in C# Console.
 I did what I often do and very VERY much overcomplicated it.
 My first big work in coding.
 The name was simply the name of the homework.
 Not very fitting for the content, I know.